-- for any NR (nonrural) designation requested, examines the request for consistency with the Metro Vision Plan urban growth boundary/area - for any state highway on the Metro Vision RTP, checks whether the proposed access category is generally consistent with the expectations that come with being shown on that plan.
+- for any NR (nonrural) designation requested, examines the request for consistency with the Metro Vision's Plan-urban growth boundary/area - for any state highway on the Metro Vision RTP, checks whether the proposed access category is generally consistent with the expectations that come with being shown on that plan.

 If there are no concerns, DRCOG does not submit testimony at the rule-making hearing.
 If there are inconsistencies or concerns, DRCOG staff immediately alerts the local agency and CDOT staff.
-If those problems can be addressed or
+If those the problems identified can be addressed or reasonably explained,